Director of Science and Research

 Elected officials can reduce our exposure to harmful chemicals and make products safer by requiring that companies fully reveal the identity – and safety – of secret fragrances.

-A brand new bill introduced by Rep. Jan Schakowsky would ban chemicals linked to cancer and birth defects from retail and professional salon products, and require full fragrance disclosure.
+A bill introduced by Rep. Jan Schakowsky would ban chemicals linked to cancer and birth defects from retail and professional salon products, and require full fragrance disclosure.
 Over the years there have been a handful of federal cosmetics bills introduced with the goal of righting the sorely outdated 80-year-old cosmetic regulation.
-But the Safe Cosmetics and Personal Care Products Act of 2018 is the only federal cosmetic safety legislation that would end secret fragrance chemicals.
+But the Safe Cosmetics and Personal Care Products Act is the only federal cosmetic safety legislation that would end secret fragrance chemicals.

 – REPORT: Unpacking the Fragrance Industry: Policy Failures, the Trade Secret Myth and Public Health